Search the Section 30 schedule

 Why population figures are important

 Population numbers are relevant to the media content and diversity rules in Part 5 of the BSA.
-We use the figures to limit the control of licence holders.
-This makes the media landscape more diverse in Australia.
+We use the figures to limit the control of commercial broadcasting licences.
+This helps to make the media landscape more diverse in Australia.

-- ‘other’ (population 30,000 or more) must broadcast 3 hours of local content each day
+- ‘other’ regional commercial radio licences (populations of 30,000 or more) must broadcast 3 hours of local content each business day.

 What happens when the population changes

 We have to make a new determination if population data changes after a census.
-This may mean the details of the licence area change and the licence holder no longer meets the rules in the BSA:
+This may mean the licence holder no longer meets the rules in the BSA:

 - Division 2 (Limitation on Control)